OpenNaja/ACSE/Release/Planet Zoo/ACSE/Readme.md

-# Awesome Cobra Script Extender (ACSE) for Planet Zoo version
+# Advanced Cobra Script Extender (ACSE)

-The Awesome Cobra Script Extender (ACSE) is a tool used by many Cobra engine mods that expands scripting capabilities and adds additional functionality to the games developed by Frontier.
+The Advanced Cobra Script Extender (ACSE) is a tool used by many Cobra engine mods that expands scripting capabilities and adds additional functionality to the games developed by Frontier.

 This mod is not functional on its own and requires other mods to operate.